21 Sep 2024

 The Underwater Museum of Art has a collection of artistic sculptures that range in theme and each piece tells a story.
 In this underwater world, you will find “Poseidon’s Throne,” a symbol of power, with areas for ocean life to inhabit and move throughout it, symbolizing that we must work together for our worlds to coexist.
 The sculpture of a large guitar “A Common Chord,” is a celebration of the natural beauty that surrounds and brings us together.

 “Three Wishes” is a magical genie lamp statue that is interactive with marine life and divers alike.
 The lamp has a few small ports, which a diver can purge air from their octopus regulator, entering the lamp, and can be carried to the spout of the lamp where it emerges like a genie.
 “I Found It,” a giant diamond ring representing a lost treasure sits at the bottom of the Gulf.
 A giant octopus, a gigantic skull, a lifesize seashell, and a pirate shipwreck are among others that adorn the sea floor.
-You can see all of the artwork at the UMA website along with information about the artists who created the underwater sculptures.
+You can see all of the artwork at the UMA website's interactive map along with information about the artists who created the underwater sculptures.

 Artificial Reefs Support Marine Life